techiepedia-gh/whoami-linux/readme.md

-# 🐧 Linux Mastery: From Zero to Pro
+# whoami-linux

-Welcome to **Linux Mastery**, a curated repository designed to help you grow from a beginner to an advanced Linux user — all in one place.
+Welcome to a curated repository designed to help you grow from a beginner to an advanced Linux user — all in one place.

 This is not just another cheat sheet.